DAY 1 DAYTIME - Discover Singapore's landmarks

 Now we’ve given you the lowdown of what to do with your two days in Singapore, the only question left is ‘where do I stay?’

-We can help out on that front too, with our huge inventory of hotels across the capital, from cheap guesthouses and dorms, to luxurious five-star high rises.
+We can help out on that front too, with our huge inventory of hotels across the capital, from cheap guesthouses to luxurious 5-star high rises.